 Refrigerators, water heaters, dishwashers, washing machines and toilets can be sources of leaks that can cause significant damage if not detected early.

-The most effective way to prevent costly water damage in your home is to install a leak detection and water shut-off system.
 There are several levels of protection that can meet the needs and budgets of all homeowners:

 Some insurance companies offer premium discounts for homes equipped with automatic leak detection and shut-off systems.